This week’s post is a guest post from Rachel Brenke.

 As always, look to someone that is versed and knowledgeable of your industry.
 Flying blind is no good.
 If there is any investment to make, it is in your financial and business security before that next new lens or prop.

-Note from Jamie: If you want to learn more about other legal things you need to consider when starting a photography business, check out Rachel’s amazing FREE ebook called The Legal Lens over on her blog!
+Note from Jamie: If you want to learn more about other legal things you need to consider when starting a photography business, check out Rachel’s blog called The Law Tog!
 It should be required reading for all photographers!
-During the month of January, she’s also posting about what type of business to start, portfolio building, setting up a website, and getting organized.
-Check it out.